akomakom/esp8266-weather-batch-send/Readme.md

  In case of network or server failures, pending readings will be resubmitted until success.
 A limited number of most recent readings are kept in the buffer.
  When capacity is exceeded, oldest readings are lost.
 The maximum capacity (using RTC memory) is about 60 (this can theoretically be doubled if humidity is not needed)

+## Battery Performance
+With the default settings, battery life from 2 AA alkaline batteries can be expected to significantly exceed 6 months (TBD).

+I had one ESP-01 on which I forgot to remove the power LED and it lasted 6 months.
+The rest are still at 2.8V.
+(2.45V is where things go bad)

 ## Example Configuration

+(This is the configuration default)
 * Take a reading every **5 minutes** and store it.
 * Send all pending readings every **30 minutes** (when 6 readings are pending).